 To understand Scripture is to understand everything from God’s perspective, the one true view.
 All of the purposes of God for humanity, all of the purposes of God in history and eternity, all of the purposes of God from beginning to end and top to bottom, the comprehensive view of all things can be known only to those who understand the meaning of Scripture.
 Therefore, again I say, the greatest service you can render to anyone is to give them an understanding of Scripture.

-Never is that more powerfully indicated or illustrated than in the passage that is before us this morning, where Jesus confronts two of His followers who are ignorant, who are in the darkness, who are filled with doubt, who are confused, who are distressed and gives them the clarity of a true understanding of Scripture.
-He opens the Scripture and shatters the darkness and confusion with the light of truth.
-In fact, verse 27 of Luke 24 sums it up, beginning with Moses and with all the prophets, “He explained to them concerning Himself in all the Scriptures.”
+Never is that more powerfully indicated or illustrated than in the passage that is before us this morning, where Jesus confronts two of His followers who are ignorant, who are in the darkness, who are filled with doubt, who are confused, who are distressed, and gives them the clarity of a true understanding of Scripture.
+He opens the Scripture, and shatters the darkness and confusion with the light of truth.
+In fact, verse 27 of Luke 24 sums it up, beginning with Moses and with all the prophets, “He explained to them the things concerning Himself in all the Scriptures.”

-David Gooding sums it up with these words.
-“Death and resurrection form no part of their concept of Messiah’s office and program which is why they had not really taken in what Jesus had said about His coming death.
-They were hoping for a Messiah who would break the imperialist’s domination by the Romans by force of arms, a Messiah who managed to allow Himself to be caught by Jewish authorities, handed over to the Romans and crucified before He had even begun to organize any guerilla operations, popular uprisings or open warfare.
+David Gooding sums it up with these words: “Death and resurrection form no part of their concept of Messiah’s office and program, which is why they had not really taken in what Jesus had said about His coming death.
+They were hoping for a Messiah who would break the imperialist’s domination of the Romans by force of arms, a Messiah who managed to allow Himself to be caught by Jewish authorities, handed over to the Romans, and crucified before He had even begun to organize any guerilla operations, popular uprisings, or open warfare.
 What use was He?
 If the Old Testament prophesied a liberator who should not die but be triumphant, Jesus was already disqualified because He had died.
-After that, it was almost irrelevant to talk about resurrection,” end quote.
+After that, it was almost irrelevant to talk about resurrection.”
+End quote.

 As we look at the story, we’re going to see it from three perspectives.
 One, the need for understanding; two, the source of understanding; and three, the result of understanding.
 The need for understanding, the source for understanding, the result of understanding.
 Let’s begin with the need for understanding.
 This is elicited by Jesus in simple questions.